learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

-Great!
 We've just created a pivot table.

 Let's reset the index and see how it changes our pivot table.